mr-superonion/dotfiles_server/README.md

 # USEFUL SCRIPTS ON SERVER

 ## Job submission
-[This script](./bin/xsub) submit job to the Slurm system
+[This script](./.xbin/xsub) submit job to the Slurm system

 ## Run jupyterlab on server and open from local browser
-[This script](./bin/qsubJupyter) run jupyterlab on server You can runs jupyterlab on computing nodes by running the following command on
+[This script](./.xbin/qsubJupyter) run jupyterlab on server You can runs jupyterlab on computing nodes by running the following command on
 server:
 ```shell
 xsub qsubJupyter
 ```
-If you insist to run jupyterlab on the login nodes (before that is killed by the system monitor on the server), you can run
+If you prefer (not recommended) to run jupyterlab on the login nodes, you can run
 ```shell
 qsubJupyter
 ```
-Then open a terminal in your local computer and run [this script](./bin/remoteNotebook) to connect to the notebook.
+Then open a terminal in your local computer and run [this script](./.xbin/remoteNotebook) to connect to the notebook.

 ## vim dotfiles